Justice League: Tropes A-L

 - Supergirl (Kryptonian) and Brainiac 5 (Coluan).

-- Carter Hall and Hawkgirl... but that's another rather confusing example.
+- Carter Hall and Shayera Hol, but that is another rather confusing example.
 Is Carter an insane human or reincarnated Thanagarian?

 - Inverse Law of Sharpness and Accuracy: Vigilante and Shining Knight, armed with pistols and a sword respectively, are up against people they could actually hurt with them in "Task Force X," and thus never manage to make contact with their weapons.
 They do, however, do quite well when it comes to their fists and lassos.